axelerant/testimonials-widget/readme.txt

 	'limit'						=> 5,
 );

-echo testimonialswidget_list( $args );

-// For listing testimonials with paging into your theme directly
+// Displays the testimonials as a list into your theme directly echo testimonialswidget_list( $args );

+// The following argument configuration selects testimonials of the "review" tag and sets a slower rotation speed for the display widget
-$args['refresh_interval']		= 15;
+$args							= array(
+	'tags'						=> 'review',
+	'refresh_interval'			=> 15,
+);

-// For calling the widget with rotation code into your theme directly echo testimonialswidget_widget( $args );
+// Displays the testimonials as a rotating widget into your theme directly echo testimonialswidget_widget( $args );

-// $number should be an arbitrarily number that doesn't conflict with existing actual Testimonial Widgets widget IDs - optional
-// This creates widget with specific class .testimonialswidget_testimonials1234
+// $widget_number is an optional, arbitrarily number (probably safe between 1,000 and 9,999) that helps create a uniquely identifiable testimonials widget display instance.
-$number							= 1234;
+$widget_number					= 1234;
-echo testimonialswidget_widget( $args, $number );
+// Displays the testimonials as a rotating widget into your theme directly  with specific class .testimonialswidget_testimonials1234 echo testimonialswidget_widget( $args, $widget_number );

 ?>
 `